North Dakota Elections

 Can I vote by mail?

 Yes!
-In North Dakota, any eligible voter can apply to vote absentee (vote by mail).
-If you have your North Dakota ID, you can apply online, print and sign your application, and then submit it to your county auditor.
+In North Dakota, any eligible voter can apply to vote absentee (vote-by-mail).
+If you have your North Dakota ID, you can apply online, print and sign your application, and then submit it to your county auditor each calendar year.
 Apply here.

 Who is qualified to vote in North Dakota?